An Essential Guide to Merchant Account Providers for Small Businesses

 Point of sale (POS)

-The point of sale POS is critical for in-person payments, which still account for nearly three-quarters of all transactions.
 Today’s systems offer inventory control, email marketing, and other business management features.
 You can use the POS to swipe and/or manually enter card information to accept card payments.
 With additional features, you can also send invoices, email receipts, and promo codes.

-Online transactions, by nature, require cards — a customer isn’t going to mail in cash for an online payment.
+Online transactions, by nature, require cards—a customer isn’t going to mail in cash for an online payment.
 And if you plan to invoice online to minimize in-person interactions, the same applies.

 Related: Can You Accept Credit Cards Online Without a Merchant Account?

-Virtual Terminal
+Virtual terminal

 A virtual terminal is an online payments program that enables merchants to process payments and transactions without the use of a physical POS or terminal.
-It essentially turns your compatible device, a smartphone for example, into the POS.
+It essentially turns your compatible device, a smartphone for example, into a POS.

 Fraud is the top payment-related challenge retailers face.
-You always think it won’t happen to you, but fraud is a very real risk — and a costly one at that.
+You always think it won’t happen to you, but fraud is a very real risk—and a costly one at that.
 Many merchant services providers also have anti-fraud services, including end-to-end encryption, tokenization, and two-factor authentication.

 Payment gateway